Convex-Dev/design/cad/019_assets/README.md

 An asset implementation which is vulnerable to quantity overflow issues should be considered as broken (and therefore untrusted).

+### Non-compliant asset implementations

+It is possible that some asset implementations (either by mistake or ill intention) are not compliant with the Convex Asset Model.

+Users SHOULD NOT interact with non-compliant assets.

+Some specific reasons for non-comliance are listed below:

+#### Volatile balances

+Some assets may have balances / quantities that may vary independently of usage via the asset model.
+Some examples:

+- An interest-bearing asset that pays out some form of periodic rewards that increase balance
+- A utility token that has quantity deducted automatically through usage of services

+Such assets are NOT COMPLIANT with the Convex Asset model and SHOULD NOT be implemented or used without extreme caution.

+If applications nevertheless choose to make use of assets with volatile balances, applications SHOULD always check the balance at the start of any transaction rather than relying on any previously stored balances which may no longer be correct.

+Such assets SHOULD NOT be used in general purpose smart contracts, since accounting for held balances may be invalidated.

+If functionality is desired that requires balances to be varied, better approaches include:
+- Requiring a user to explicitly claim interest or rewards
+- Requiring balances to be deposited in a pre-payment account, so that usage quantities can be deducted and accounted for properly.

-### Aliasing
+#### Aliasing

 It is possible that multiple assets may refer to the same underlying quantity or resources.
 As such, code referencing multiple assets MUST NOT assume that operations on the assets are independent.

 For example, transferring a quantity of an asset `A` may affect the balance available of asset `B`.
+This behaviour is NOT COMPLIANT for reasons similar to the volatile balances mentioned above

-In general, it is safest to:

-- Operate on each asset in turn - avoid interleaving actions API calls on multiple assets.
+In general, it is safest to operate on each asset in turn - avoid interleaving actions API calls on multiple assets.
-- Assume that any action on any asset may invalidate previously observed balances on all other assets.